-Another possibility is the presence of two (or more) polarized components whose polarization partially cancel each other.
-This case may arise, for example, from the jet synchrotron emission produced in the predominantly toroidal field (i.e., with PA is along the jet axis, as observed) and the disk emission polarized according to the pure electron-scattering atmosphere law \citep{Cha60,Sob63} with the PA orthogonal to the jet axis.
+Another possibility is the presence of two (or more) polarized components whose polarizations partially cancel each other out.
+This case may arise, for example, from the jet synchrotron emission produced in the predominantly toroidal field (i.e., with the PA along the jet axis, as is observed) and the disk emission polarized according to the pure electron-scattering atmosphere law \citep{Cha60,Sob63} with the PA orthogonal to the jet axis.
 The joint contribution of the two components then results in partial depolarization.
-The resulting PD is expected to be sensitive to the relative fraction of these components in the total spectrum and vary with time if one of the components changes flux.
-However, the observed drop in optical flux by ${\sim}0.5$~mag was not accompanied by any detectable changes of intrinsic polarization in HIMS.
-Furthermore, the abrupt drop of PD at discrete ejections down to zero requires fine tuning of the relative contribution of components, which is difficult to organize, especially on a timescale of several days.
+The resulting PD is expected to be sensitive to the relative fraction of these components in the total spectrum and to vary with time if one of the components changes flux.
+However, the observed drop in optical flux by ${\sim}0.5$~mag was not accompanied by any detectable changes of intrinsic polarization in the HIMS.
+Furthermore, the abrupt drop of PD at discrete ejections down to zero requires fine-tuning of the relative contribution of components, which is difficult to organize, especially on a timescale of several days.
 We conclude that the option of two orthogonally polarized components is also not viable.

 Next, we consider the optically thick disk as the dominant source of optical polarization, as well as optical emission (${\gtrsim}85$\%, according to the estimate above).
 For the pure electron scattering atmosphere model \citep{Cha60}, the observed polarization translates to the disk inclination of ${\approx}25\degr$, in line with the low-to-moderate inclination inferred from other methods \citep{MataSanchez2025,Wood2024}.
-However, the requirement of the dominance of this component throughout the HIMS faces problems with the observed evolution of the spectral energy distribution and detection of the sub-second quasi-periodic oscillations in OIR light \citep{Vincentelli2025}, which cannot be produced at the distances relevant to the scales of OIR emission in optically thick accretion disks.
+However, the requirement of the dominance of this component throughout the HIMS faces problems with the observed evolution of the spectral energy distribution and the detection of sub-second quasi-periodic oscillations in OIR light \citep{Vincentelli2025}, which cannot be produced at the distances relevant to the scales of OIR emission in optically thick accretion disks.
 This scenario also faces problems with the drop of intrinsic polarization at the time of ejections, as it is not clear what could cause the substantial depolarization.